rashikalra23/Gestational_Diabetes_Prediction_PIMA_Dataset/README.md

 - flowchart.py - This script contains the code to create a flowchart of the ML model proposed in the study.
 - NN_predictions.py - This script contains the proposed Neural Net model to predict GDM.

-This folder contains the NN model from another author.
+The CNN folder contains the NN model from another author.
 We ran it to compare our NN model's performance results.
 [GitHub Link](https://github.com/Asirwad/Diabetes-Prediction-on-PIMA-dataset-using-CNN/)